diku-dk/futhark-website/blog/2024-04-18-random-numbers-with-uniqueness-types.md

 In this case the compiler will complain about `rng'` being unused, but it's not hard to imagine a larger program where `rng'` is indeed used for something else later.
-Especially when refactoring, it is easy to accidentally reuse the same RNG state twice, which will lead to randomly numbers being correlated.
+Especially when refactoring, it is easy to accidentally reuse the same RNG state twice, which will lead to random numbers being correlated.
 For a ray tracer, this can result in fun visual artefacts, but for other programs it may just result in a number being wrong, which is both boring and tedious to debug.

 In an imperative language, generating a random number mutates the state, so it cannot be reused.
-In languages Haskell, you can use a state monad to simulate the same thing, and similarly avoid reuse.
+In languages such as Haskell, you can use a state monad to simulate the same thing.
 In Futhark, it turns out you can imitate a form of *affine types* using Futhark's [slightly obscure support for uniqueness types](2022-06-13-uniqueness-types.html).
-Affine type allows you to express that a value can be used *at most once* (whereas linear types allow you to require *exactly once*, which is why they are useful for resource management, as then the last use must be a cleanup function).
+Affine types allow you to express that a value can be used *at most once*.
+A related notion is *linear types*, where a value must be used *exactly once*, which is why linear types are useful for resource management, as then the last use must be a cleanup function.
 By constructing an RNG library such that number generation *consumes* a state and *produces* a new one, we can ensure that each state is used at most once.

 Although uniqueness types are really designed for dealing with arrays, they can also be used for abstract types via [the module